danweitzel/webpage/content/home/projects.md

 "Not News: Provision of Apolitical News in the U.S. News Media" (with Suriyan Laohaprapanon and Gaurav Sood).
 Working paper is available [here](/files/drafts/not_news.pdf), preliminary analysis based on over 5k cable news broadcasts can be found on [Github](https://github.com/notnews/notwork_news).)

 "Democracy: Global, Historical Measures Based on Observables" (with John Gerring, Dan Pemstein, Svend-Erik Skaaning).
-Working paper is available [here](/files/drafts/democracy_draft.pdf))

 ### Political Parties and Elections